chinaUnixer/learngit2/readme.txt

-git is a free software by linus git is a version control system under gpl git is very easy to learn
+git is a free software by linus git is a version control system under gpl git is a tool and very easy to learn